Boxtale/boxtal-connect-woocommerce/src/readme.txt

 = Is Boxtal Connect free ? =
 Boxtal Connect by Boxtal is a free non-binding solution.

+== Screenshots ==

+1. Display the pick-up location map
+2. Import your orders in 1 click
+3. Manage your shipment easily
+4. Track all your shipments online

 == Changelog ==

 = 1.0.0 =